foundling/scaffold/README.md

 # Scaffolder

-Turn that flat file into a living file tree!
+Turn that flat file into a living tree!